-FCPT has entered into a Revolving Operating Facility (the "Facility") with a Canadian Chartered Bank (the "Bank") fully secured by first charges against certain investment properties.
-On March 31, 2024, the total amount available under the Facility was \$19.0 million.
-Interest on the credit facility is predominantly charged at a rate that varies with bank prime and may have a component with a fixed interest rate established based on a formula linked to bankers' acceptance rates.
+FCPT has entered into a Revolving Operating Facility (the "Facility") with a Canadian Chartered Bank (the "Bank") fully secured by first charges against certain investment properties that consists of a credit facility and bank indebtedness.
+On June 30, 2024, the total amount available under the Facility was \$19.0 million.
+Interest on the credit facility and bank indebtedness is predominantly charged at a rate that varies with bank prime and may have a component with a fixed interest rate established based on a formula linked to bankers' acceptance rates.
 Amounts drawn under the Facility are due to be repaid at the maturity date on October 31, 2024.
-Amounts drawn under the Facility at March 31, 2024 was \$9.1 million (December 31, 2023 - \$14.1 million).
+Amounts drawn under the credit facility at June 30, 2024 was \$9,100,000 (December 31, 2023 - \$14,100,000).